Thaksin Shinawatra

-Thaksin founded the mobile phone operator Advanced Info Service (AIS) and the information technology and telecommunications conglomerate Shin Corporation in 1987, ultimately making him one of the richest people in Thailand.
-He founded the Thai Rak Thai Party (TRT) in 1998 and, after a landslide electoral victory, became prime minister in 2001.
-He was the first democratically elected prime minister of Thailand to serve a full term and was re-elected in 2005 by an overwhelming majority.
+Thaksin founded the mobile phone operator Advanced Info Service (AIS) and the telecommunications conglomerate Shin Corporation in 1987, making him one of the wealthiest individuals in Thailand.
+He founded the Thai Rak Thai Party (TRT) in 1998 and became prime minister following a landslide election victory in 2001.
+He was the first democratically elected prime minister of Thailand to serve a full term and was re-elected in 2005.

-Thaksin declared a "war on drugs" in which 72 people were killed, though unsupported claims of 2,275 have persisted over the years.
-Thaksin's government launched programs to reduce poverty, expand infrastructure, promote small and medium-sized enterprises, and extend universal healthcare coverage.
-Thaksin took a strong-arm approach against the separatist insurgency in the Muslim southern provinces.
+During his tenure, Thaksin launched a controversial "war on drugs" that resulted in over 2,000 extrajudicial killings, drawing widespread criticism from human rights organizations.
+His administration implemented major poverty-reduction programs, expanded infrastructure, and introduced universal healthcare coverage, while taking a strong-arm approach to the South Thailand insurgency.

-His decision to sell shares in his corporation for more than a billion tax-free US dollars generated controversy.
-A protest movement against Thaksin, called People's Alliance for Democracy or "Yellow Shirts", launched mass demonstrations, accusing him of corruption, abuse of power, and autocratic tendencies.
-In 2006 Thaksin called snap elections that were boycotted by the opposition and invalidated by the Constitutional Court.
+In 2006, the tax-free sale of his family's shares in Shin Corporation sparked mass protests led by the People's Alliance for Democracy ("Yellow Shirts"), accusing him of corruption, abuse of power, and autocratic tendencies.
+Thaksin called a snap election in 2006 that was boycotted by opposition parties and subsequently invalidated by the Constitutional Court.

 Thaksin was deposed in a military coup on 19 September 2006.
-His party was outlawed and he was barred from political activity.
-Thaksin lived in self-imposed exile for 15 years—except for a brief visit to Thailand in 2008—before returning to Thailand in August 2023.
-During his exile he was sentenced in absentia to two years in jail for abuse of power, and stripped of his Police Rank of Police Lieutenant Colonel.
+His party was outlawed, and he was banned from political activity.
+He spent 15 years in self-imposed exile, during which he was convicted in absentia for abuse of power, and had his police rank revoked.

-From abroad, he continued to influence Thai politics through the People's Power Party that ruled in 2008 and its successor organisation Pheu Thai Party, as well as the United Front for Democracy Against Dictatorship or "Red Shirt" movement.
-His younger sister Yingluck Shinawatra was prime minister from 2011 to 2014, and his youngest daughter Paetongtarn Shinawatra was the prime minister from 2024 until her suspension and later removal in July 2025.
+Despite residing abroad, Thaksin maintained strong political influence through successor parties such as the Pheu Thai Party and the United Front for Democracy Against Dictatorship ("Red Shirts").
+His younger sister Yingluck Shinawatra served as prime minister from 2011 to 2014, and his daughter Paetongtarn Shinawatra became prime minister in 2024.

-Later in exile, Thaksin registered a Clubhouse account under the name "Tony Woodsome", which became his moniker, and frequently held activities on the platform.
-He also made several announcements expressing his desire to return to Thailand on various social media platforms.
-Ultimately, Thaksin returned to Thailand on 22 August 2023, and was promptly taken into custody.
-He was paroled and pardoned in 2024.
+During exile, Thaksin frequently communicated with supporters under the alias "Tony Woodsome" on platforms such as Clubhouse.
+He returned to Thailand on 22 August 2023, where he was taken into custody before later receiving a royal pardon and parole.